tsw1212/BarurVenakiFactory/README.md

 Guest: View products.

 Customer: View products, place orders, view previous orders, and check order status.

-Admin: Update orders, send emails to customers, add, delete, and update products.
+manager: Update orders, send emails to customers, add, delete, and update products.

 The website is built using a layered architecture and utilizes the following technologies:

 Database: MySQL

 Frontend: HTML, React,redux

 Backend: Node.js, JavaScript

-Project Structure
+**Project Structure
 The project follows a layered architecture pattern to separate concerns and ensure scalability and maintainability.

 Technologies Used

 Database: MySQL for storing product information, user details, orders, etc.
 Frontend: HTML and React for building a dynamic and responsive user interface.
 Backend: Node.js and JavaScript for server-side logic and API endpoints.
 User Modes

 Guest
 Can browse and view products available in the store.
 Customer

 Can view products and place new orders.
-Can view previous orders and check the status of current orders.
+Can view previous orders and check the status of current orders. manager
-Admin

 Can update order statuses and manage customer interactions.
 Can add, delete, and update product details.
 Has the ability to send emails to customers for notifications and updates.